Lawlez/dev.lwlx.xyz/md/blog/hacker101-ctf-tempimage.md

 ---
-title: Hacker101 CTF TempImage
+title: Hacker101 CTF TempImage[moderate] Write-Up
+subtitle: a work in progress
-description: A write up for the TempImage [moderae] challenge
+description: A write up for the TempImage [moderate] challenge
 published: true
 datePublished: 1611357758022
 author: lwlx